-In wake of shooting, New Zealanders show kindness to Muslims
+Death toll rises to 50 in New Zealand mosque shootings

 Before Friday’s attack, New Zealand’s deadliest shooting in modern history took place in 1990 in the small town of Aramoana, where a gunman killed 13 people following a dispute with a neighbor.

-The prime minister said 39 survivors remained in hospital on Saturday with 11 critically wounded.
-But the news was trickling down slowly, and many were still waiting for news of their loved ones.

-Outside one of the two mosques, 32-year-old Ash Mohammed pushed through police barricades on Saturday in hopes of finding out what happened to his father and two brothers, whose cellphones rang unanswered.
-An officer stopped him.

-Perry reported from Wellington.
-Associated Press writers Juliet Williams in Christchurch; Kristen Gelineau in Sydney; Rod McGuirk in Canberra, Australia; and Chris Blake in Bangkok contributed to this report.
+Associated Press writers Kristen Gelineau in Christchurch and Rod McGuirk in Canberra, Australia, contributed to this report.